• Skip to primary navigation

 Notes

-• The original recipe uses prosciutto, adding that after browning the chicken.
+- The original recipe uses prosciutto, adding that after browning the chicken.
 I was cooking for someone that dosn’t eat pork, so added the mushrooms and olives instead of the prosciutto for depth of flavor.
-Consult the original recipe for more details on using prosciutto in this dish.

 Want to try another savory chicken thighs recipe with a wine pairing?
-Try our Chicken Cassoulet with Languedoc wine!
+Our Braised Boneless Chicken Thighs recipe is delicious with a good rosé!

 David, there’s not one ingredient in this recipe that doesn’t sound amazing and perfectly paired.
 Thank you so much for this recipe.
 Definitely a keeper.